2 posts tagged with "quota"

 Conda's config#

 Software is usually accompanied by a configuration file (aka "config file") or a text file used to store configuration data for software applications.
 It typically contains parameters and settings that dictate how the software behaves and interacts it's environment.
-Familiarity with config files allows for efficient troubleshooting, optimization, and adaptation of software to specific environments, like HYAK's shared HPC environment, enhancing overall usability and performance.
+Familiarity with config files allows for efficient troubleshooting, optimization, and adaptation of software to specific environments, like Hyak's shared HPC environment, enhancing overall usability and performance.
 Conda's config file .condarc, is customizable and lets you determine where packages and environments are stored by conda.

 Understanding your Conda#